-Midterm project (25% of final grade): Build a polished data visualization based on a topic of your choice using a dataset of your choice.
-Feedback on your classmates' dashboards will be part of your grade.
-The point of this assignment is two-fold: to provide a low-stakes opportunity to build a presentation (30% of final grade): This culminating project is a hands-on experience to design, prototype, and develop a complex example of a data visualization dashboard with storytelling elements that will be an asset to your professional portfolio.
+Final project summary, deliverables and presentation (25% of final grade): This culminating project is a hands-on experience to design, prototype, and develop a complex example of a data visualization dashboard with storytelling elements that will be an asset to your professional portfolio.
 Your project must have a clear and specific audience and should be developed in collaboration with an organization of your choice.
 The final project includes the data presentation, associated documentation, and a presentation to the class.
 Your formal written feedback on a peer's draft will also be included in your grade.